RajShivade/Used-Car-Analysis-With-Cars24.com/README.md

-# 🚗 Used Car Market EDA – Cars24 Data Analysis:
+# 🚗 Used Car Market EDA – Cars24 Data Analysis :-

 An end-to-end **Exploratory Data Analysis (EDA)** project based on real-time used car listings scraped from [Cars24.com](https://www.cars24.com).
 This project uncovers insights on how various factors like car brand, ownership type, fuel type, kilometers driven, and transmission influence **resale price**.

 ---

-## 🔍 Project Goal:
+## 🔍 Project Goal :-

 To extract meaningful patterns and relationships from unstructured Cars24 data to support **better decision-making** in the Indian used car market.

 ---

-## 🧠 Problem Statement:
+## 🧠 Problem Statement :-

 The demand for used cars in India is steadily increasing, but platforms like Cars24 don’t provide structured, downloadable data — making it hard to analyze pricing trends and resale dynamics.